chrismdp/chrismdp.github.com/_posts/2015-10-02-why-i-hope-i-ll-weather-the-indiepocalypse.markdown

 need a great [call to action](https://en.wikipedia.org/wiki/Call_to_action_%28marketing%29).

-For example, Sol Trader has been available purchase on Alpha Access since May 2012, and on Kickstarter for Alpha of Beta access since the beginning of the year.
+For example, Sol Trader has been available purchase on Alpha Access since May 2012, and on Kickstarter for Alpha or Beta access since the beginning of the year.
 Even when we paused sales on the game this year, people could still sign up to our mailing list for news, updates and articles.